Paliago/awesome-dailies/README.md

 - [Tradle](https://oec.world/en/tradle/) - Guess the country by products they export.
 - [Worldle](https://worldle.teuteuf.fr/) - Guess the country by shape.
 - [Chronophoto](https://www.chronophoto.app/daily.html) - Guess the year based on pictures.
+- [TimeGuessr](https://timeguessr.com/) - Guess the year and place in the world.
+- [travle](https://travle.earth/) - Connect two destinations through the countries in between them.

 ### Sports